 Rowe: I started at a small community bank as a part-time teller in the 1980s.
-There were a dozen or so “out” LGBT people.
+There were a dozen or so “out” LGBTQ people.
 In fact, the bank’s head of operations was an out-lesbian, and I remember as a young gay man how impressed I was to see a leader be so open.
 A number of years later, I joined a different bank, where I was out and open, but unfortunately, the leadership wasn’t as progressive there.

 Brundage: As a transgender woman, every moment of every day is a coming out moment for me.
 It’s me, full-force, every day, all day.
 It’s quite a task, but it’s important for me to be comfortable, because so many people don’t think they can be their true, authentic self.